docpad-archive/documentation/01-start/05-deploy.html.md

 	npm install --save docpad-plugin-ghpages
 	```

-2. Deploy to GitHub Pages using the Plugin
+2. Deploy to GitHub Pages using the plugin

 	```
 	docpad deploy-ghpages